-Standish Neighbourhood Plan – Final Draft Plan
+Standish Neighbourhood Plan – The Final Plan

 This is the first non-business Neighbourhood Plan in the whole of Greater Manchester to reach this stage and Standish Voice would like to thank the community for its help in achieving this.

 In autumn, 2017, Standish Voice conducted a six-week consultation on the original draft plan – called Regulation 14 consultation – and 210 responses were received.
 Standish Voice would like to thank all those who responded.